mdmubin/ml-implementations/README.md

 # ML IMPLEMENTATIONS

-Implementation of some of the Machine Learning algorithms (excluding A* search) in pure python.
+Implementation of some of the Machine Learning algorithms (and A* search) in pure python.